 Studying Design and Technology at Eastfield includes the use of a broad range of knowledge, skills, and understanding, and prompts engagement in a wide variety of activities involving the processes of designing and making.
 Pupils design and make products that solve real and relevant problems within a variety of contexts.
 Through evaluation of past and present Design and Technology, they develop a critical understanding of its impact on daily life and the wider world.
 Throughout the school journey, pupils will have the opportunity to develop the relevant and progressive skills working with mechanisms, electrics and computing components, materials, textiles and food.
 Pupils will be assessed against the three main areas that make up Design Technology, developing, planning and communicating ideas, working with tools, equipment, materials and components to make quality products and evaluating processes and products.
 Where possible, projects are linked to other studies within their curriculum.

 High-quality design and technology education makes an essential contribution to the creativity, culture and wealth of the nation in an increasingly technological world.
 Children learn how to take risks, becoming resourceful, innovative, enterprising and capable citizens.
 Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
 It also supports children in acquiring a solid foundation of initiative and thinking skills needed for success in future employability.

-Key skills and key knowledge for D and T have been mapped across the school to ensure progression between year groups.
+Key skills and key knowledge for Design and Technology have been mapped across the school to ensure progression between year groups.
 This also ensures that there is a context for the children’s work in Design and Technology; that they learn about real life structures and the purpose of specific examples, as well as developing their skills throughout the programme of study.
-Design and technology lessons are also taught as a block so that children’s learning is focused throughout each unit of work.